TRaSH-Guides/Guides/docs/Glossary/index.md

 ## Shorthand

-This section lists equivalent acronyms, initialisms, or shorthand versions for various terms.
+This section lists equivalent acronyms, abbreviations, or shorthand versions for various terms.

 ### CF